Welfare in Canada

 |Additional SA benefits||$809||$4,463||$1,736||$3,193|

-Total welfare incomes in the Yukon ranged from $18,093 for the single person considered employable to $50,489 for the couple with two children.
-All basic social assistance rates increased in November 2018.
+Total annual welfare incomes in 2019 ranged from $18,507 for the single person considered employable to $50,813 for the couple with two children.

-On top of basic social assistance, all households received additional social assistance benefits.
-In the Yukon there are many types of additional social assistance benefits:
+On top of basic social assistance, all households received additional social assistance benefits:

-- the Yukon Supplementary Allowance ($250 per month for the person with a disability),
+- the Yukon Supplementary Allowance of $250 per month for the person with a disability;

-- the Christmas Allowance ($30 annually per person),
+- the Christmas Allowance of $30 annually per person;

-- the Winter Clothing Allowance ($75 annually for persons under 14 years and $125 for persons 14 years or older),
+- the Winter Clothing Allowance of $75 annually for persons under 14 years and $125 for persons 14 years or older;

-Both households with children received the Canada Child Benefit which increased in July 2018 from $533 to $541 per month for a child under the age of six and from $450 to $457 per month for a child aged between six and 17.
-They also received the Yukon Child Benefit (up to $68.33 per child per month).
+Both households with children received the Canada Child Benefit, which increased with inflation in July 2019 from $541 to $553.25 per month for a child under 6 years of age, and from $457 to $466.83 per month for a child aged 6 to 17.
+They also received the Yukon Child Benefit, which provides a maximum of $68.33 per child per month, reduced by 5 per cent for those with incomes in excess of $35,000.

 Changes to welfare incomes

-The welfare income of a single person considered employable and a single person with a disability showed distinctive but similar patterns.
-Over the last three decades, welfare incomes were reasonably flat but saw marked increases in 1996 and 2008.
-There were also smaller increases between 2013 and 2014, due to the inclusion of several additional benefits (telephone, transportation, and laundry allowances).
+Trends in the welfare income of a single person considered employable and a single person with a disability follow a similar pattern.
+Over the last three decades, welfare incomes have generally increased, with marked increases in 1997, 2008, 2009, and 2014.
+The 2014 increase was largely the result of the inclusion of several additional social assistance benefits.
+Since 2014 welfare incomes have declined.

-In 2018, welfare incomes for the single person considered employable and single person with a disability stood at $18,093 and $21,747, respectively.
+In 2019, the welfare incomes of a single person considered employable was $18,507, and that of a single person with a disability was $22,161.

-In 2018, the welfare income of the single parent with one child and the couple with two children was $34,003 and $50,489, respectively, the highest over the 32 years in the time series.
+In 2019, the welfare income of a single parent with one child was $34,756, the highest level in the time series, and that of a couple with two children was $50,813.